- Duration: 3 years

 We're committed to delivering programmes that are innovative and relevant, providing the best learning outcomes and career prospects for our students.
 In light of this, we're currently reviewing some elements of this programme.
 As such, the details shown are subject to change and indicative only.
 You can still apply now.
 We'll update this page and contact all offer holders when the review is complete to confirm any changes.

-The programme is suitable for applicants that hold a minimum 2:2 degree or equivalent, in chemistry or a related discipline such as chemical engineering, physics, pharmacy, pharmacology and biochemistry.
 Applicants with a degree in a subject other than chemistry will be required to demonstrate knowledge and understanding of key chemical topics prior to an offer being made.

 Find out more about English language requirements.